Andrew Thomas (American football): Professional career

-Thomas was selected by the New York Giants with the fourth overall pick in the 2020 NFL Draft.
+Thomas was selected by the New York Giants in the first round (4th overall) of the 2020 NFL draft.

 Thomas played left tackle for the first five weeks of his rookie season.
-Thomas was benched for Matt Peart during their Week 6 match against Washington because he arrived late for a team meeting.
+Thomas was relieved of duties by Matt Peart during their Week 6 match against Washington because he arrived late for a team meeting.
 He ended up starting the remainder of the season at left tackle.

 Thomas entered the 2021 season as the Giants starting left tackle.
 He suffered an ankle injury in Week 6 and was placed on injured reserve on October 19, 2021.
 On November 22, 2021, Thomas was activated from injured reserve.
 The same day, Thomas scored his first career touchdown, a two-yard reception, against the Tampa Bay Buccaneers in the Giants' Week 11 game.
 In February 2022, Thomas underwent surgery to repair the same left ankle that he had injured earlier in the season.

+On July 26, 2023, Thomas signed a five–year, $117.5 million contract extension with the Giants.
+The deal included $67 million guaranteed at signing and set a new NFL record for an offensive lineman.

+On October 15, 2024, Thomas underwent successful surgery to repair a Lisfranc injury in his foot suffered during the Giants' week 6 matchup against the Cincinnati Bengals.
+As a result, he missed the rest of the season.